I’ve had a few “firsts” lately! From my recent review of a Soonfire flashlight, to today, as I’m now taking a detailed look at the new Thorfire TG06S.

 - It has no SOS mode, but hopefully strobe will attract enough attention if you need it to

-The Thorfire is VERY reasonably priced, and can be purchased with Prime shipping on Amazon.
-Click here to visit its product page.
+The TG06S is reasonably priced, and is available on Amazon.
+Click here for its product page.